eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Aptitude to be a good team player and willingness to learn and implement new technologies as needed
 + skill set:
 	- Own internal services like Kubernetes and Ceph clusters, create microservices like authentication providers and load balancers, product-related services like our deployment pipeline, and everything in between.
-	- Write high-quality infrastructure-as-code that automates the provisioning, deployment, scaling, and monitoring of Squarespace’s infrastructure and ensure that it is redundant and fast around the globe.
+	- Write high-quality infrastructure-as-code that automates the provisioning, deployment, scaling, and monitoring of Squarespace's infrastructure and ensure that it is redundant and fast around the globe.
 	- Understand database design, storage, caching, scalability, and network fundamentals.
 + 5+ years of experience building large-scale software and distributed systems in *nix environments and with technologies that run the internet such as TLS, HTTP (1/1.1, 2, QUIC/3), TCP,UDP, IP, anycast, multicast, and unicast routing.
 + Understanding of uncompressed video formats and codecs (e.g. HLS, MPEG-DASH)